 The Delta Quadrant pictured above hosts all so-called ‘second-order predicate arguments’.
 The conclusion and premise of such arguments have the same subject (proposition q) and different predicates (T, meaning ‘true’, and Z), which means they have the argument form:

 q is T, because q is Z

-Within each quadrant, arguments are further differentiated on the basis of an identification of the types of statements involved.
-By labeling the conclusion and the premise as a statement of fact (F), value (V), or policy (P), every argument can be characterized as a specific combination of statements.
-The example just mentioned has a statement of value as its conclusion and a statement of fact as its premise, which means its systematic type indicator is ‘2 pre VF’ (second-order predicate argument combining value and fact).
+Within each quadrant, arguments are further differentiated based on their ‘argument substance’, the specific combination of types of statements.
+This is done by labelling the conclusion and the premise as a statement of fact (F), value (V), or policy (P).
+The example just mentioned has a statement of value as its conclusion and a statement of fact as its premise, which means its argument substance is VF.

-The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relation between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
-As pictured in Figure 4, second-order predicate arguments have subject q as the fulcrum and the relation between the predicates Z and T as the lever of the argument.
+The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relationship between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
+As pictured in Figure 4, second-order predicate arguments have the subject (q) as the fulcrum and the relationship between the predicates (Z and T) as the lever of the argument.